ibmz-community-cloud/zAnalytics/README.md

    + The top 20 rows of the DB2 data (transaction data) in the second table, and
    + The top 20 rows of the result ‘client_join’ table in the third table.

 ## Step 5.
-Working with Jupyter Notebook – Python example
+Use case #2: Run a Python program with Jupyter Notebook
 In this section, you will use the Jupyter Notebook tool that is installed in the dashboard.
 This tool allows you to write and submit Python code, and view the output within a web GUI.

-The prepared Python program will access DB2 and VSAM data using the dsdbc driver, perform transformations on the data, join these two tables in a pandas dataframe using python APIs and create plots using matplotlib.
+The prepared Python program will access DB2 and VSAM data using the dsdbc driver, perform transformations on the data, join these two tables in a Pandas DataFrame using python APIs.
 It will also perform a random forrest regression analysis and plot several charts.

 1. Download the prepared Python example from the [zAnalytics Github repository] to your local workstation.